 Participants are supported with job seeking tasks such as writing a CV and cover letter, building a personal brand, job applications and interviews, and how to research and get information on jobs.

-Worksite visits and conversations with industry mentors around the 'real world' of work, expands student awareness of the choices and options available to them and reduces anxiety around what is expected of them in the workplace.
 Exposure to different perspectives and hearing other people's stories of how they changed course and had several jobs across a lifetime can relieve the pressure to find the 'right job'.